silabs-bozont/ArduinoCore-zephyr/README.md

 ## 🐛 Bug Reporting

-To report a bug, open the [issues](/issues) and follow the instructions.
+To report a bug, open the [issues](/../../issues) and follow the instructions.
 Any issue opened without the needed information will be discarded.

 ## 🙌 Contributions

 Contributions are always welcome.
-The preferred way to receive code contribution is by submitting a [Pull Request](/pull).
+The preferred way to receive code contribution is by submitting a [Pull request](/../../pulls).

+> [!WARNING]
+> At this stage of development, we only accept Pull requests for bug fixes and features.
+We do **not** accept support for new targets.

 ## 📌 Upcoming features